rclone crypt interoperability

 - Unlock an existing

-- Decrypt file content for local read and download flows
+rclone cryptremote locally with the password (and optional secondary salt) - Decrypt filenames for browsing and decrypt file content for local read and download flows

-- Keep raw encrypted data on the provider untouched
+- Keep raw encrypted data on the provider fully compatible with the rclone CLI and other rclone-aware tools

-rclone cryptstorage into AeroVault - Compatibility target is the standard rclone crypt format used in real-world remotes today
+rclone cryptstorage into AeroVault (the two formats coexist by design — pick the one whose ecosystem matches your tooling) - Compatibility target is the standard rclone crypt format (XSalsa20-Poly1305 content + EME filename encryption) as used in real-world remotes today

 Security model